Pixel-Solitaire/Enhanced-YouTube-Shortcode/readme.txt

 == Frequently Asked Questions ==

-= Where can I get an uncompressed version of the CSS file for easy modification? =
+= Trying to read and/or edit your codes is far from a "user friendly" experience. =

-A *GitHub* project will soon be set up in order to solve all issues of the same type.
-Check [the official plugin webpage](http://pxsol.info/pIC0tG "Enhanced YouTube Shortcode || Les nouvelles du Pixel Solitaire") for upcoming infos about this.
+Pretty normal: I don't work with this stuff ;-) For the sake of file size I've removed all PHP comments & HTML bits indentation, not to mention the minified CSS.
+Please go to the official [«Enhanced YouTube Shortcode» GitHub Public Repositories](http://pxsol.info/nrqCdW "Pixel-Solitaire/Enhanced-YouTube-Shortcode - GitHub") in order to obtain a clean & commented version of this plugin.

-= I'm using *Internet Explorer 6* and the plugin settings page just looks horrible... =
+= I'm using *Internet Explorer 6* and the settings page just looks awful... =

 Oh, I'm soooo sorry for you.
 Really.

-Maybe it's time for you to give up...
+Maybe it's time for you to give up, don't you think?

 = You're a french speaking bloke, right?
 So where is the translation? =

-It's pretty simple: I just have to learn how to do it properly...
+It's quite simple: I just have to learn how to do it properly...

 You can bet the french language will be added soon in a next release.

 = I got an indecent proposal idea & doesn't see anything related to this here...
 What could I do? =

-Your best chance for anything related to this plugin is to go to [the official plugin webpage](http://pxsol.info/pIC0tG "Enhanced YouTube Shortcode || Les nouvelles du Pixel Solitaire") & leave a message.
+Your best chance for anything related to this plugin is to leave a detailed message on [the plugin creator blog](http://pixel-solitaire.com "Les nouvelles du Pixel Solitaire").

 = I think you're a genius and I want you to be the father of my children. =